How to Get Baby to Sleep Through the Night

 Babies can easily get overly tired, and this makes getting them to sleep SO much harder.
 This was certainly the case with Jack – even now (at the age of four) if he doesn’t regularly get a nap, he has a really hard time falling asleep, and even worse, staying asleep.

-7) Night terrors and Night Crying
+8) Night terrors and Night Crying

 Jack actually gets night terrors and has since he was a baby.
 I feel like they were often related to him not getting enough rest during the day (though sometimes they just happen out of nowhere.)
 They are terrifying, and there’s not a lot you can do except wait for your child to calm down.

-8) Wear their blanket
+9) Wear their blanket

 This is something that works best with younger children (under about a year.)
 Infants are usually comforted immensely by the scent of their mother, especially at night time.
 And since you probably don’t really want to climb in their crib and sleep with them, putting a blanket, or even an article of clothing, near them that smells like you can help calm them down.

 When Jack was smaller, I would often put his swaddling blanket (the Aden and Anais brand is the BEST) around my neck, like a scarf, for about two hours before I wanted to put him to bed.
 When it was bedtime, I would swaddle him in it, and I really feel like it helped him fall asleep faster and for longer.

 It’s not recommended to put loose blankets or pillows in a baby’s bed when they are young, so keep that in mind.

 A lot of children are very soothed by their baths, and it can really help them sleep better.
 Jack isn’t one of those children — he’s hated bath time since he was about nine months old.